arpane4c5/InstallerScripts/README.md

 * Create a folder named 'Backup' on the Desktop and store the following softwares (as per your requirements) into the folder: jdk-8u60-linux-x64.tar.gz, scala, eclipse(if needed), apache-ant, apache-maven, gradle, spark, hadoop-2.7.1, opencv-3.X, cuda_8.X_linux.run, Anaconda2-2.4.0-Linux-x86_64 etc.

-* sudo apt-get update
+* `sudo apt-get update`

 * Make sure that openjdk is NOT installed (Hadoop works with Oracle JDK).
-If it is installed, then remove it using 'sudo apt-get purge openjdk-*'
+If it is installed, then remove it using `sudo apt-get purge openjdk-*`

 * The commands in the scripts are written such that they are valid if executed as a part of the script (i.e., using ./stepX_...).
-If you wish to copy and paste the commands one by one, then make sure that you modify the commands as per the correct syntax, e.g., wherever when writing a path to .bashrc the \$ will be replace by $ in the line export HADOOP_HDFS_HOME=\$HADOOP_HOME.
+If you wish to copy and paste the commands one by one, then make sure that you modify the commands as per the correct syntax, e.g., wherever when writing a path to `.bashrc` the `\$` will be replace by `$` in the line `export HADOOP_HDFS_HOME=\$HADOOP_HOME`.

 * The files core.txt, mapred.txt, yarn.txt and hdfs.txt are helper files containing lines which need to be copied to the corresponding config files of hadoop.
 The script step2_installHadoop has commands that copies the lines from these files and puts them in the correct places in the config files.